LimoKevin/Neville-/README.md

-- 👋 Hi, I’m Kiprotic Kevin
+- 👋 Hi, I’m Kiprotich Kevin
 - 👀 I’m a full stack web developer and app developer.
 - 🌱 With a degree in computer science
 - 📫 How to reach me on whatsapp: +254701599565